 If you have germinated Begonia seeds before, you may use the same technique that worked for you, since the germination requirements are similar.

 Place the containers in a bright spot out of direct sun.
-A fluorescent bulb kept 4 inches (10 cm) above them provides the right amount of light.
+A fluorescent or LED bulb kept 4 inches (10 cm) above them provides the right amount of light.

-If you have any questions, please email me.
+If you have any questions or problems, please email me.

 Strange Wonderful Things